Art & Ales: Bangor

 Bangor and Brewer

-Geaghan’s Pub and Craft Brewery is a local favorite and a true family affair, they have been at it since 1975.
-The Tasting Room opened across the river in 2015, it’s also home to the brewery, so you can watch the production process and enjoy a few brews. #penobscoticebreaker #presqueislehoneyblonde #thedarknight
+Geaghan’s Pub and Craft Brewery is a local favorite and a true family affair, they have been at it since 1975. #penobscoticebreaker #presqueislehoneyblonde #thedarknight

 Bangor Beer Company is known for their “great beer, delicious food, outdoor patio, trivia Tuesdays and goofy and fun staff”. #catchphrase #oddball #wanderingfruit